fullcontact/identity-resolution-interview-public/README.md

 from a terminal session at the root of the project, whether that is by `./gradlew run` or otherwise.

+We have seen, in practice, that running the project in a Windows environment can be more challenging than on OSX or a Linux distro.
+Notably, PATH length limitations on Windows make the large classpaths that build up on JVM invocations not function properly.
+Workarounds exist, though we recommend using an alternative system or a VM to run the project, if possible.

 ## The Scenario

 In the course of our work,